Yeovil College Developments

-Yeovil College is developing an estates strategy to deliver a 21st Century learning experience.
-Learning environments are changing and the expectations of learners and teachers are shifting; and for the benefit of our community, we need to shift further still.
-We are two years into a five-year accommodation strategy which underpins higher ambition and greater expectation for our learners.
-This is important to us, our business and to our wider community.
+Yeovil College has developed an estates strategy to deliver a 21st Century learning experience.
+We will rival every other college in the UK and we believe that we will be the best.
+Learning environments are changing and the expectations of learners and teachers are shifting; and for the benefit of our student and business community, we are building an extraordinary campus!

 Our journey so far